DrBopoH/Fibra-3D/README.md

 # 3dengine
-PET project 3dEngine with me end beholder
+PET project 3dEngine with me, wisp and beholder